 If you enjoy being on the water than this is the places for you.
-The 76 miles river stretches east of Valentine and is a designated a scenic river.
-You’ll find some of the best canoeing, kayaking and tubing on this river.
-No worries if you don’t own a watercraft, there are several rental outfitters available and will provide shuttle service to your starting location.
+The 76 mile river stretches east of Valentine and is designated a scenic river.
+You’ll find some of the best canoeing, kayaking and tubing on here.
+No worries if you don’t own a watercraft, there are several rental outfitters available that will provide shuttle service to your starting location.
 For those looking for a more customized experience you can arrange a 2-6 hour float trip to meet your group’s needs.

 You can also stop and visit some other attractions in the area as well.
 The Cowboy Recreation and Natural Trail offers some spectacular scenery and has trails that are great for hiking, biking and horseback riding.
 You’ll even see an old train trestle which crosses over the Niobrara River.
 Another place to check out is Fort Niobrara National Wildlife Refuge.
-This refuge is 19,131acres that is managed by the U.S. Fish and Wildlife Service.
-You can see prairie dogs, deer, Bison, elk and deer through a 3.5 mile wildlife drive through the refuge.
+This refuge is 19,131 acres and is managed by the U.S. Fish and Wildlife Service.
+You can see prairie dogs, deer, Bison, and elk through a 3.5 mile wildlife drive through the refuge.